- September 26, 2023 Preliminary Municipal Election

 - The ballot must be returned to the City Clerk's Office by close of the polls on Election Day.

-For more information on the difference between absentee and early voting for 2021 elections, please visit the Secretary of the Commonwealth's website.
+For more information on absentee voting and voting by mail, please visit the Secretary of the Commonwealth's website.

 Are You Registered?